Executive Board

 Aiden NovinskaOperations Coordinator

 Aiden (he/him) graduated from Illinois State University in 2022 with a B.S. in Mass Media and moved to Mahomet shortly after.
 His work experience spans marketing, events, and food and beverage, and he's excited to begin the rewarding journey of non-profit work.
-Aiden served as the Marketing Assistant in the ISU Dean of Students office while in school, spent time volunteering with the Humane Society of Central Illinois, and holds a certificate from the American Red Cross in Adult and Pediatric First Aid and CPR.
+Aiden served as a Marketing Assistant in the ISU Dean of Students office while in school, spent time volunteering with the Humane Society of Central Illinois, and holds a certificate from the American Red Cross in Adult and Pediatric First Aid and CPR.
 He is eager and honored to give back to a community that has given so much to him.
 Outside of work, you’ll find him traveling, making art, or playing with his dog.

 |